Lampertos/RSCR/README.md

 ## Description
 This repository contains the code for the illustrative examples in the paper [Universality of Real Minimal Complexity Reservoir].
-This project uses QUBO solvers to solve Max-3-SAT problems.

 The jupyter notebook Orthogonal_to_Cycle.ipynb demonstrates the the roots-of-unity competiton of cyclic dilation of orthogonal coupling described in Section 4 of the paper.